Because Jesus has loved us and saved us, we invite and welcome all people to share in meeting, loving, praising and serving God.

 Partnership with Clifton Fairview German Language School

-A meeting in June of 1882 led to the purchase of land for a church building.
-On August 25th Immanuel Presbyterian Church was legally incorporated.
-Construction began and the church dedicated on the afternoon of Easter in 1885.
+Land was purchased in 1882.
+And on August 25th Immanuel Presbyterian Church was incorporated.
+Construction began and the church was dedicated on Easter in 1885.
 What an amazing witness of the Good News.

-Throughout its history, men and women of Immanuel worked together to support the needs of their community through various missions.
+Throughout its history, the men and women of Immanuel work together to support the needs of their community through various missions.
 From the Women’s Foreign and Home Missionary Societies of the 1890s to the churchwide efforts of today, Immanuel has kept a focus on the needs of others.

-As Immanuel moves forward in the 21st century, we pray for the same boldness, initiative and courage as those who worked so diligently to share the good news before us.
+As the community of Immanuel looks forward in service, we pray for the same boldness, initiative, and courage as those who worked so diligently to share the good news before us.